- ⬇ Free Download

 Excel Project Plan Template Walkthrough

-This template is divided into three key sections — Project Details, Task Details, and a Gantt Chart.
+Every template on this page is built with four key sections — a KPI Dashboard, Project Details, Task Table, and Gantt Chart.
 Here’s what each section contains and how to use it.

 Project Details

-The top section of the template captures your project’s essential information.
+The project details section captures your project’s essential information.
 Fill this in first before adding tasks.
+Grey cells are auto-calculated — only white cells are editable.

-- Project Name: The title of your project.
+- Project Name: The title of your project — also displayed in the KPI dashboard title bar.

-- Manager: The project manager responsible for delivery.
+- Project Manager: The person responsible for delivery.

 The task table is where you define every task in your project.
-Enter the details below for each task to build your project’s work breakdown structure.
+White columns are editable — grey columns are auto-calculated and locked.
 For a more detailed hierarchical decomposition, use our dedicated WBS Template.

-- Assign To: The person responsible for completing the task.
+- Assigned To: The team member responsible for completing the task.

-- Start Date: When the task should begin.
+- Start Date: When the task should begin (MM/DD/YYYY).

-- End Date: When the task must be completed.
+- End Date: When the task must be completed (MM/DD/YYYY).

 Gantt Chart

-The built-in Gantt chart provides a visual overview of your entire project — showing task progress against the timeline at a glance.
+The built-in Gantt chart provides a visual overview of your entire project timeline — showing task durations and completion status at a glance.
+The chart updates automatically as you enter dates and progress.
 For more Gantt chart options, explore our dedicated Gantt Chart Templates.

 Get all free PM templates delivered to your inbox